Beane dismisses buzz of Bills being AFC East front-runners

 To be fair, though, Beane has already done plenty of heavy lifting in putting the Bills in the conversation as realistic contenders after spending the past three years methodically rebuilding Buffalo’s roster from the ground up.

-The move left Beane preparing to sit out the first round Thursday.
-Barring trades, Buffalo is left with seven selections, starting with a second-rounder (54th overall) on Friday night.
+The trade left Beane preparing to sit out the first round Thursday.
+Barring trades, Buffalo has seven selections, starting with a second-rounder (54th overall) on Friday night.

 With essentially all 22 starting spots filled, Beane has the freedom of shoring up depth needs in targeting the best player available.